SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ## Getting started
 * Install Fiji
 * Download the scripts from this repository
+* Run Plugins --> Install PlugIn... and select the automatic_image_processing.ijm file from this repository
 * transfer the matlab script as well as the writeFCS script in your matlab working directory

 ## Workflow